-- Require that an audio-visual recording of the performance of the notarial act be created (Section14A (c)(3)). - Provide that the certificate of notarial act required under Section 15 must indicate that a notarial act performed in accordance with this Section was done by means of communication technology (Section 14A (d)). - Provide that the commissioning officer may adopt rules regarding the performance of notarial acts for remotely located individuals (Section 14A (h)).
+- Permit a notary public to identify a remotely located individual by at least two different types of identity-proofing processes or services (Section 14A(c)(1)(C)).
+This may include having a remote individual answer questions for which there is a high probability that only the true individual would be able to answer correctly or using biometric identification technology or credential analysis. - Require that an audio-visual recording of the performance of the notarial act be created (Section 14A(c)(3)). - Address how a notary public may use communication technology to perform a notarial act with respect to a tangible record (Section 14A(d)-(g)). - Permit a notary public to utilize communication technology to administer and oath or affirmation to a remotely located individual (Section 14A(h)). - Provide that the certificate of notarial act required under Section 15 must indicate that a notarial act performed in accordance with this Section was done by means of communication technology (Section 14A(i)). - Provide that the commissioning officer may adopt rules regarding the performance of notarial acts for remotely located individuals (Section 14A(m)).

-RULONA (2018) also now specifies that the notarial officer may certify that a tangible copy is an accurate copy of an electronic record and that such certifications may be accepted for recording into the real estate records.
+The Act also now specifies that the notarial officer may certify that a tangible copy is an accurate copy of an electronic record and that such certifications may be accepted for recording into the real estate records.